Thelukepet/course/background/sbt.md

 apt-get install sbt
 ```

-You may need the following two commands as well:
+You may need the following two commands:

 ```
 apt-get update